tocalabs/toca-docs/src/projects/apps/auth/authentication.md

 You also need to provide the relevant scopes to access some of the user information.
 Typically you require the `profile` scope to get any name information and you require the `email` scope to get information about the users email.

-If you are using OpenID as your authentication protocol then you'll need to also provide a path to the email field (this would be `email` from the above JSON) and a path to the name field (this could be either the `name` or `given_name` field in the above JSON).
+If you are using OpenID, you must provide the `openid` scope as otherwise it is not considered to conform to the OpenID protocol.
+With OpenID it is advised to use as a minimum the following scopes `openid profile email`.

-When using OpenID it is advised to use at a minimum the following scopes `openid profile email`.
+You'll also need to provide a path to the email field (this would be `email` from the above JSON) and a path to the name field (this could be either the `name` or `given_name` field in the above JSON).

 ### Registration and Approval